enonic/old-xp-doc/doc/developer/search/query-paths.rst

 Querying paths
 ==============

-All nodes have 3 system-properties concerning the node placement in a branch, all of type ``String``:
+All nodes have three system-properties concerning the node placement in a branch, all of type ``String``:

 * ``_name``: The node name without path.
 * ``_parentPath``: The parent node path.